 Ceres is headquartered in Golden Valley, MN and together with its wholly owned affiliates operates 11 facilities across Saskatchewan, Manitoba, and Minnesota.
 These facilities throughout North America have an aggregate grain and oilseed storage capacity of approximately 29 million bushels.
+The Corporation also owns membership interest in three agricultural joint ventures that have an aggregate grain and oilseed storage capacity 15.9 million bushels.

-Ceres also has a 50% interest in Savage Riverport, LLC ("Savage Riverport"), a joint venture with Consolidated Grain and Barge Co., a 50% interest in Farmers Grain, LLC ("Farmers Grain"), a joint venture with Farmer's Cooperative Grain and Seed Association ("Farmer's Co-op"), a 50% interest in Berthold Farmers Elevator, LLC ("BFE"), a joint venture with The Berthold Farmers Elevator Company ("BFEC"), a 50% interest in Gateway (as defined below), an unincorporated joint operation with Steel Reef Infrastructure Corp., a 25% interest in Stewart Southern Railway Inc. ("SSR"), a short-line railway located in southeast Saskatchewan with a range of 130 kilometers, and a 17% interest in Canterra Seeds Holdings Ltd., a Canadian-based seed development company.
+Ceres has a 50% interest in Savage Riverport, LLC ("Savage Riverport"), a joint venture with Consolidated Grain and Barge Co., a 50% interest in Farmers Grain, LLC ("Farmers Grain"), a joint venture with Farmer's Cooperative Grain and Seed Association ("Farmer's Co-op"), a 50% interest in Berthold Farmers Elevator, LLC ("BFE"), a joint venture with The Berthold Farmers Elevator Company ("BFEC"), a 50% interest in Gateway (as defined below), an unincorporated joint operation with Steel Reef Infrastructure Corp., a 25% interest in Stewart Southern Railway Inc. ("SSR"), a short-line railway located in southeast Saskatchewan with a range of 130 kilometers, and a 17% interest in Canterra Seeds Holdings Ltd., a Canadian-based seed development company.